Estuary Power completes final phase of Escape solar-plus-storage project in Nevada

 Or continue reading this article for free

-The project is also supplying 70MW of solar energy to Overton Power, Caesars Entertainment, and Wynn Las Vegas under long-term PPAs.
+The remaining 70MW of solar power is being supplied to Overton Power District No.5, Caesars Entertainment and Wynn Las Vegas under long-term PPAs.
+Deliveries to these customers began in June 2025, Estuary Power said.

-Calling the project “an unusually complex project,” Jill Daniel, CEO of Estuary Power said that Escape was “delivered ahead of an already accelerated schedule.”
+Calling the project “unusually complex”, Jill Daniel, CEO of Estuary Power, said that Escape was “delivered ahead of an already accelerated schedule”.

-Reno, Nevada-headquartered Estuary Power is backed by Ullico Infrastructure Fund and develops, owns and operates utility-scale energy projects across the western US.
+Headquartered in Reno, Estuary Power is backed by Ullico Infrastructure Fund and develops, owns and operates utility-scale energy projects across the western US.

 In January 2025, the company secured a US$340 million financing package for the project.
 The financing comprised a tax equity commitment from Morgan Stanley Renewables, a tax equity bridge loan provided by First Citizens Bank & Trust Company, Norddeutsche Landesbank Girozentrale (Nord/LB) and National Bank of Canada, as well as a long-term construction-to-term facility provided by Denham Capital on behalf of its clients.